Clean Up Photos on iPhone

 No robots used, our articles are crafted by humans under strict Editorial Guidelines.

+Have your photo collection so messy you can’t even locate anything?
+Or does it pretty much take up all the space on your iPhone?
 If your iPhone’s gallery needs a thorough spring cleaning, you’re in the right place.
-In this article, we’ll share 5 quick methods to clean up photos on iPhone, regardless of your device model.
-Our simple guide will help you declutter and organize your iPhone’s photo gallery, freeing up valuable storage space.
+We’ll share 5 quick methods to clean up photos on iPhone, regardless of your device model.

 Here are some places you can clear out photos from:

-• ๐Ÿ–ผ๏ธ Photo Albums: This is where you browse your photos and organize them into albums.
+• 🖼️ Photo albums.
+This is where you browse your photos and organize them into albums.
 Deleting photos here removes them from immediate view.

-• ๐Ÿ“‚ ‘Recently Deleted’ Folder: When you delete a photo from an album, it’s not immediately gone.
+• 📂 ‘Recently Deleted’ folder.
+When you delete a photo from an album, it’s not immediately gone.
 Instead, it’s moved to the ‘Recently Deleted’ folder, where it stays for up to 30 days before being permanently deleted.
 If you want to free up storage space immediately, you should clear this folder out too.

-• ๐Ÿ‘ค Hidden Photos: If you’re using modern versions of iOS, whether it’s iOS 14 or iOS 16, you can hide photos without deleting them.
+• 👤 Hidden photos.
+If you’re using modern versions of iOS, whether it’s iOS 17 or iOS 18, you can hide photos without deleting them.
 These photos are moved to a hidden album but are still stored on your device.

-• ๐Ÿ’ต Cached Images: Some apps, especially social media and messaging apps, cache images you’ve viewed.
+• 💵 Cached images.
+Some apps, especially social media and messaging apps, cache images you’ve viewed.
 These cached pictures can take up space on your device.

-As you can see, simply deleting photos from your albums won’t necessarily free up a lot of space, especially if they’re still in your ‘Recently Deleted’ folder or backed up in iCloud.
-To clean up iPhone photos quickly, it’s essential to consider these other locations where photos might be stored.
+As you can see, simply deleting photos from your albums won’t necessarily free up enough space, especially if they’re still in your ‘Recently Deleted’ folder.
+To clean up iPhone photos for good, it’s important to check these other locations where photos might be stored.

 How to Clean Up iPhone Photos